wuwenbin2/fuel-plugin-onos/README.md

 ###ONOS plugin configuration###

-All action are with the Fuel UI wizard.
+All action is with Fuel UI wizard.
 1. Create a new environment.
 2. Select 'onos plugin' on Settings tab.
 3. Click 'Deploy changes' to enable nodes with ONOS.